Mysters789/Arduino-Z240IT002-lowlevel-driver/README.md

 </p>

 A lower level implementation driver for the 16x2 common 8-bit LCD's available. it will allow for more easily using custom characters etc. The LCD will operate in 8-bit mode.

+(For a high level easier-to-use driver, it is recommended to use Adafruit's LiquidCrystal Display driver available in the Arduino Library Manager!)